shelarumesh/shelarumesh/README.md

 - Contact : +91 7057279787

 ### Profile Summary:

-I am Umesh Shelar, a highly motivated individual transitioning from Electrical Engineering to the exciting field of Data Science.
-While I hold a Bachelor's degree in Electrical Engineering and possess extensive experience (over 50 projects) in electrical installations, commissioning, audits, and harmonic analysis, my passion for data analysis has led me to pursue a Master's Certification in Data Science from AlmaBetter in partnership with Gulf University.
+I am Umesh Shelar,Seeking a position to apply the knowledge that I have learned and explore abilities, skills,towards my duties and to excel in field of Python, ML, Power BI and other technical skills.
+A highly motivated individual transitioning from Electrical Engineering to the exciting field of Data Science as Senior Analyst.
+My passion for data analysis has led me to pursue a Master's Certification in Data Science from AlmaBetter in partnership with Gulf University.

 ### Key Highlights:

-**Technical Expertise:** Proficient in Python, Power BI, MySQL, data analysis tools, Machine Learning (ML), Deep Learning (DL), Natural Language Processing (NLP), Tableau, and advanced Excel.
+**Technical Expertise:** Proficient in **Python, Power BI, MySQL, data analysis tools, Machine Learning (ML), Deep Learning (DL), Natural Language Processing (NLP), Tableau, GCP, BigQuery, Experts in ETL and advanced Excel.

-**Project Experience:** Successfully completed over 75 projects, including 50+ in electrical engineering and 25+ in data science across various domains like marketing, e-commerce, energy, banking, and healthcare.
+**Project Experience:** Successfully completed over 75 projects, including 50+ in electrical engineering and 25+ in data science across various domains like Media Performamace, Supply Cahnge, Marketing, E-Commerce, Energy, Banking, and Healthcare.

-**Adaptability and Strong Analytical Skills:** My electrical engineering background has equipped me with a strong analytical foundation, and I am a quick learner eager to contribute to your data science team.

 ### Project Details:
 - Project 01 : ML Regression Electrical Power Factor prediction : https://github.com/shelarumesh/DS02_Electrical_PowerFactor_Analysis